Frequently asked questions

 Yes, friends and colleagues can assist entrants with their entry forms.
 Nominees can also contact the Awards team with any questions they have about the entry or the entire Awards process by using the online enquiry form or by calling 1800 817 536 (within Australia), +61 383 634 466 (outside Australia), from 9am to 7pm AEST, Monday to Friday.

 Entries could contain sensitive information.
 Are entries confidential?

 Yes.
-Entry submissions are treated with the strictest confidence.
-At the end of the judging process, electronic records are securely stored by the Awards team for five years for auditing and research purposes only.
-They are then destroyed.
+Entry submissions are treated with the strictest confidence and all electronic records are securely stored by the Awards team.

 How long does it take to complete an entry?

 This varies from person to person but it is likely to take between 4 and 8 hours.
 Past entrants tell us how much they valued the experience because it allowed them a rare opportunity to reflect on their journey, achievements and goals.

 Before writing answers, it's a good idea to review the Awards Information Pack that lists all the questions and can help streamline the process.